Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 An awakened aid worker informed the others of skyrocketing rates of mass migration, and the attendant risks of disease, conflict, and war.

-An awakened social scientist informed the others of the degree to which the schools, universities, governments, and other civic institutions had fallen prey to ideological capture.
+An awakened social scientist informed the others of the degree to which the schools, universities, governments, and other civic institutions had fallen prey to ideological and special-interest capture.

 An awakened voter informed the others of the thousands of dollars being spent by the [[Invisible Power Structures]] on every vote, the predatory presence of multiple lobbyists for every official, the extent of [[Regulatory Capture]], and the unholy alliances between religious denominations and political parties.

 An awakened student informed the others of the youth of the nations being coerced into student debt spirals and lifelong debt slavery in return for failed educations.

-An awakened juror informed the others about the extraordinary rates of institutionalization and incarceration in the empires of the Earth, and profound perversions of Justice.
+An awakened juror informed the others about the extraordinary rates of institutionalization and incarceration in the empires of the Earth, and profound perversions of Justice that disproportionately targeted the poor.

 An awakened senior informed the others about the degree of elder abuse and neglect, and the tremendous suffering, loneliness, and alienation of the older generations.

+An awakened social worker informed the others about the catastrophic plight of orphans and the foster systems.

 An awakened technologist sounded the alarms about the accelerating efforts to deploy artificial intelligence and robotics in war, and the numerous existential threats and opportunities posed by AI.

+An awakened cyber security expert warned that the Infrastructure of the Habitable Order was operating on vulnerable systems that had already been infiltrated by enemy actors, who could rapidly cause widespread Chaos, panic and shortages.

-And it was evident to All that after generations imprisoned in [[The Caves]], any semblance of uniting [[Vision]] and [[Values]] had been destroyed.
+It was evident to All that after generations imprisoned in [[The Caves]], any semblance of uniting [[Vision]] and [[Values]] had been destroyed.
 Society was divided against itself and the Earth, and rapidly failing.

 These are but a small sampling of the stories that specialists in a diverse array of [[Domains]] told one another.
 The varied reports from different perspectives wove together a tapestry of crises, each thread revealing more and more of the underlying [[Meta Crisis]].

-In the end, the experience of one confirmed another, and statistically the probability that everything was ok and the existing Order would survive rapidly approached zero.
+In the end, the experience of one confirmed another, and statistically the probability that everything was ok and the existing Habitable Order would survive rapidly approached zero.
 ### The Meta Crisis

 Eventually, they came to refer to the crisis of crises they were collectively facing as the [[Meta Crisis]].
 Capturing the entire panoply of disaster and dysfunction in a single term gave the awakening citizens a way of discussing the issues with a shared language.
-Soon, an entire shared lexicon began to emerge, the words progressively illuminating complexities that they previously lacked the language to articulate.
+Soon, an entire shared [[Lionsberg Lexicon|Lexicon]] began to emerge, with New [[Word Tools]] progressively illuminating complexities that they previously lacked the language to articulate.

 The [[Meta Crisis]] was an unprecedented [[Existential Threat]] that nearly disqualified humanity from ongoing existence aboard Earth.
 It was a universal challenge that threatened the very fabric of [[Society]], and the [[Living System]] that contained it.

-Arising from the [[Way of Being]] of the Human Species aboard Planet Earth, they came to understand that the [[Meta Crisis]] demanded a profound and historic [[Citizen Led Response]].
+Arising from the [[Way of Being]] of the Human Species imprisoned in [[The Caves]] aboard Planet Earth, they came to understand that the [[Meta Crisis]] demanded a profound and historic [[Citizen Led Response]].
 Before it was too late.

+The [[Meta Crisis]] demanded a [[Meta Project]] in response.

 By the early 2020s, [[The Story]] escalated to a climactic tension, teetering on the edge of absurd comedy and despair, with the fate of our heroes—and the human species aboard Earth itself—shrouded in uncertainty.